 |Bottle (660g)||Staff of Wizardry (1000g)||Platemail (1400g)||Talisman of Evasion (1800g)|

-The side shops can be found on the Dire side on the top lane and the Radiant side on the bottom lane.
-They sell several items found in the basic shop and the secret shop.
-This allows heroes better access to several items in the early game.
+The side shops could be found in each team safe lane.
+They sold several items found in the basic shop and the secret shop.
+This allowed heroes better access to several items in the early game, but the side shops were removed in Patch 7.23

 These items are made by combining items and, often, recipes.
 Item recipes can only be bought in the base shops, although upgraded items can be assembled anywhere.
 Some items that do not require recipes to create, and some upgraded items can also be dissembled into their constituent items for further use.
 The cost shown here includes the cost of their constituent items and recipes (if needed).